lhuyuel/lhuyuel.github.com/_posts/2013-06-25-leetcode22-swap-nodes-in-pairs.md

     }
 {% endhighlight %}

-But it seems that the problem expecting us to modify pointers only...
-After drawing three pages of nodes and pointers, finally, it works.<br>
+But it seems that the problem expecting us to modify pointers only... <br>
+After drawing three pages of nodes and pointers on paper, finally, it works.<br>
 Here's my solution:
 {% highlight cpp linenos %}
     ListNode *swapPairs(ListNode *head)